Codes over Trees

-\begin{example} For $n=10$ we show an example of the line-tree $T_0$.
+\begin{example} For $n=10$ we show an example of the path tree $T_0$.
 By looking at the lower half of the circle in this figure, i.e. nodes $v_0,v_9,v_8,v_7,v_6,v_5$, there is a single edge connecting two vertices on this half circle.
-The line tree $T_1$ is received by by rotating anticlockwise the nodes on this circle by one step.
-Note that all the edges in $T_0$ and $T_1$ are disjoint and this property holds also for the other tree lines $T_2,T_3,T_4$.
+The path tree $T_1$ is received by rotating anticlockwise the nodes on this circle by one step.
+Note that all the edges in $T_0$ and $T_1$ are disjoint and this property holds also for the other path trees $T_2,T_3,T_4$.

 \end{example}

 The construction of a $\ut(n,\lfloor n/2 \rfloor,n-1)$ code is given as follows.
 This construction is motivated by the factorization of the complete graph into mutually disjoint Hamiltonian paths; see~\cite{Hartsfield,Lucas}.
 Even though this result is well known, for completeness we present it here along with its proof. \begin{Construction} For all $n\geq 3$ let $\cC_{\cT_1}$ be the following code over trees